 - Bottom right quadrant (No of Sales): This chart indicates that the sample size for units and houses is similar for all of the suburbs on our list.
 There are a lot more land sales recorded than those of houses and units.

 Let’s now deep dive into the correlation analysis for each property type.
-The 3 bottom left quadrants plot the correlation chart for the 3 variables in our report: DoM, Discounting and Number of Sales.
+The 3 bottom left quadrants plot the correlation chart for the 3 variables in our report: Days on Market, Discounting and Number of Sales.
 We will focus on the middle(vertical) left quadrant which plots the DoM to Discounting relationship.

 You will notice the blue(houses), orange(units) and green(land) lines plotting linear regression for DoM and Discounting correlation.
-We can see that DoM and Discounting correlation is more pronounced for houses than for units i.e. the blue line has a blunter angle.
+Notably, DoM and Discounting correlation is more pronounced for houses than for units i.e. the blue line has a blunter angle.
 For reference a 1.00 correlation would look like a perfect 45-degree diagonal line.

-As expected, because the land sales offer smaller discounts and spend more time on the market than other property types, the green(land) regression line appears slightly below than that of houses and units.
+As expected the green(land) regression line appears slightly below than that of houses and units.
+This is because the land sales offer smaller discounts and spend more time on the market than other property types.

 Aggregated data for capital cities